Vaccine Facts and Information — Read More

 • Calm.com: Free website and mobile app with guided meditation and relaxation exercises

-• Smiling Mind: Free mobile mindfulness app from Australia
+• Breathr: Free mindfulness app for youth

 B. Mindfulness Walk or Safari

-• Try to focus only on animals and ignore other people, cars or man-made items.
+• Try to focus only on animals and ignore other people, cars, or man-made items.

 Take Action Activities

-Many people do not really understand autism and this makes it much more difficult for a classmate with autism to interact with others.
+Many people do not really understand autism and this makes it much more difficult for a classmate with autism to interact with others. * For Take Action, pick one of the following items and make a difference:

 Reflection Activities